13 Market Street,

-No one has favorited this theater yet
+1 person favorited this theater

 Architect Harry Weedon was assisted by P.J.
 Price from the Harry Weedon Partnership firm.
 The Art Deco style was typical of an Odeon Theatre being built at the time.
-The facade was dominated by a huge slim fin tower feature which was clad in black faience tiles and had the Odeon name on top.
-Inside the auditoirium, seating was in a semi-stadium plan with no overhanging balcony.
+The façade was dominated by a huge slim fin-tower feature which was clad in black faience tiles and had the Odeon name on top.
+Inside the auditorium, seating was in a semi-stadium plan with no overhanging balcony.
 There were 1,092 seats in the stalls and 434 in the raised tiered balcony section.
 Illumination was by concealed cove lighting at a proscenium end and by hanging fixtures above the mid stalls and balcony.
 On the splay wall on each side of the proscenium there were decorative grilles which were either designed by interior designers Mollo & Egan or were in their style.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.